6 Simple Steps to Increase Your Intellectual Wellness

 For example, a 2012 study by Standford researchers found that participants who paid close attention while reading excerpts from a Jane Austen novel experienced a dramatic increase in blood flow in some areas of the brain.
 But what was truly surprising is that this blood flow went beyond the parts of the brain that govern “executive function,” like those generally associated with reading or concentrating on other tasks.
 (2)

 This discovery led researchers to theorize that “paying attention to literary texts requires the coordination of multiple complex cognitive functions.”
-Reading for pleasure also increased blood flow to different brain regions than reading for school or business.
+Reading for pleasure also increases blood flow to different brain regions than reading for school or business.
 (3)

 As reading may stimulate your intellect in varied and exciting ways, this research suggests that it’s essential to read a variety of material for both business and pleasure.

 Regularly perform aerobic exercises

 We all know that exercise is good for your body and health, but did you know it can make you smarter?
 It’s true.

 Multiple research studies suggest that exercise promotes brain health, probably because it oxygenizes the entire body, including the brain.
 However, these studies primarily focused on sustained activities like power walking for 30 minutes.
 Would short but intense exercise periods offer the same brain-boosting benefits, though?